LinShi11/CSCI4-5448/README.md

 ### To run the code:
 make sure the Swing package is added to java.
 That will run the UI for our game.

+### Final Project Report:
+The final Project report can be found in [project7.pdf](Project7.pdf).

 ### Video Presentation:
-The video is included in this [github](FinalSemesterPresentation.mp4) or it could be view [Drive](https://drive.google.com/file/d/1Is0VIkeNODadSaQEwdYiIj0q6NfJicdS/view?usp=sharing).
+The video is included in this [github](FinalSemesterPresentation.mp4) or it could be view in this [Drive](https://drive.google.com/file/d/1Is0VIkeNODadSaQEwdYiIj0q6NfJicdS/view?usp=sharing).

 ### File Structures:
 We tried to organize the code a little.
 Therefore, Factory folder consist of the two factory patterns used.
 The GamePlay folder consist